EliseWindbloom/VMD-Automatic-Lip-Synchronization/README.md

     - Check "WAV" radio button.
 Check "GPU Conversion" and "Vocals Only".
 Uncheck "Sample Mode".
     - Click "Start Processing" to create a voice-only wave file.
 2. Drag your audio file to **"Audio To 48kHz 16bit wav.bat"** to convert it to an encoded 48kHz 16bit wav file that Lipsyncloid will accept.
-3. Open **MikuMikuMoving**, click "Load Model" button and select a MMD model (a model must be loaded for the conversion to work.
-[MikuMikuDance also includes a default model here](https://drive.google.com/uc?id=1rzOO6DoECOsLxBRAGM5FjRz0bt7m9rub&export=download).)
+3. Open **MikuMikuMoving**,
+    - Click "Load Model" button and select a MMD model (a model must be loaded for the conversion to work.
+[MikuMikuDance also includes default models here](https://drive.google.com/uc?id=1rzOO6DoECOsLxBRAGM5FjRz0bt7m9rub&export=download).
+      - **Note: It's recommended that you load a default MMD model** (one that comes with MikuMikuDance), since custom models might have differently named bones, which might cause the optimization step not to work.
     - Drag & Drop your new audio file into MikuMikuMoving to load it, then click on the "Plugins" Tab.
     - Click on "LipSynchloid 64Bit*" to convert your audio to lipsync data (this may take a moment to convert, then a message should popup).
     - Click on the "File" tab, then click on the "Export Motion" button.